 What is OxyContin?

 OxyContin (Oxycodone) is an opioid pain relief medication sometimes known as a narcotic.
-If you are going to buy OxyContin online, please read this medication guide carefully.
+If you buy OxyContin online, please read this medication guide carefully.
 OxyContin is a potent prescription drug used when an opioid prescription is needed to manage severe pain enough to require daily around-the-clock, long-term medication with an opioid.

 Your doctor prescribes this medication to you when other pain medications such as non-opioid pain drugs or immediate-release opioid medications do not treat your pain well enough, or you cannot tolerate them.
 It will help if you do not use OxyContin on an as-needed basis for pain that is not around the clock.

-Types of Pain that Oxycontin can treat
+Types of Pain that Oxycontin Can Treat

 There are several types of pain that you can treat with the Oxycontin therapy program.
 These types of pains are –